Swiatek Shines In 51-minute French Open Blitz As Gauff Ends Andreeva Run - UrduPoint

 Andreeva, ranked a lowly 143, had come through qualifying and was the youngest player to make the third round since 2005.

 "I was a little undisciplined in the tiebreak but I knew what the game plan was so I just tried to execute that in the second and third sets."
-Gauff, 19, will face either fellow American Kayla Day or Anna Karolina Schmiedlova of Slovakia for a place in the quarter-finals.
+Gauff, 19, will face Anna Karolina Schmiedlova of Slovakia for a quarter-finals spot.

-Despite pocketing the first set, Andreeva collected a code violation for petulantly swiping a ball into the Court Suzanne Lenglen crowd.
+Andreeva was fortunate to avoid a default for petulantly hitting a ball into the Court Suzanne Lenglen crowd during the first set.

+"Right after I thought that it was a really stupid move from me," she admitted.

 Casper Ruud, the runner-up to Rafael Nadal in 2022, dropped the first set before easing to a 4-6, 6-4, 6-1, 6-4 win against China's Zhang Zhizhen.